 Bio: Dr. Harel received his doctorate in statistics in 2003 from the Department of Statistics at the Pennsylvania State University; where he developed his methodological expertise in the areas of missing data techniques, diagnostic tests, longitudinal studies, Bayesian methods, sampling techniques, mixture models, latent class analysis, and statistical consulting.
 Dr. Harel has been involved with a variety of research fields including, but not limited to Alzheimer’s, diabetes, cancer, nutrition, HIV/AIDS, health disparities, anti-racism, and alcohol and drug abuse prevention.

 Abstract: In the context of building probabilistic ensemble forecasts, it is important to understand the relative importance and contributions of individual models to creating a highly accurate forecast combination.
 We propose a practical method for evaluating the expected contribution of individual component models using a variation of the Shapley value, a concept of cooperative game theory.
 This approach relies on considering all possible ensemble models constructed from subsets of individual models.
 This study was motivated by studying forecasts submitted to the US COVID-19 Forecast Hub starting in April 2020.
 This modeling hub produced a probabilistic ensemble forecasting model of COVID-19 cases, hospitalizations, and deaths in the US based on individual models collected from a variety of research groups.
 We aim to identify which is the most “important” component model on average in helping the ensemble be more accurate.
 Key results from this work show that (1) the overall importance of an individual model tends to be correlated with the overall prediction accuracy of that model measured by the weighted interval score (WIS), which is a commonly used proper scoring rule for quantile forecasts, and (2) our proposed method clearly shows the contribution of individual models to a more accurate ensemble model, which is difficult to ascertain from the overall WIS alone.
 This study will offer insights into understanding individual forecasting models’ unique features and their roles in contributing to an ensemble model for a specific prediction task.
-(This work is jointy with Evan Ray and Nicholas Reich.)
+(This work is joint with Evan Ray and Nicholas Reich.)

 Bio: Minsu Kim is a PhD student in the Department of Biostatistics and Epidemiology at the University of Massachusetts Amherst.
 Her research interests now include the evaluation of probabilistic forecasting models and the application of ensemble methods for infectious disease prediction.
-Additionally, she is keenly interested in machine learning and R package development.
+She is keenly interested in machine learning and R package development.

 Seeley Mudd Hall is located at the southwest corner of the first year Quadrangle (31 Quadrangle Drive).
 Paid parking is available at the Amherst Town Common and Boltwood Drive (approximately 8 minute walk).
 PVTA Bus Service is available from the Converse Hall stop (approximately 5 minute walk).

-Copyright © 2024 Amherst College.
+Copyright © 2025 Amherst College.
 All rights reserved.